KQM-git/TCL/characters/electro/shinobu.md

 **Sanctifying Ring**'s abilities will be boosted based on Shinobu's Elemental Mastery:
 • Healing amount will be increased by 75% of Elemental Mastery.
 • DMG dealt is increased by 25% of Elemental Mastery.

+**Notes:**
+* The healing increase is additive to normal healing.
+* The healing is affected by Healing Bonus.

 {% endtab %}
 {% endtabs %}